List of active Ukrainian Navy ships

-During the 2022 Russian invasion of Ukraine, the frigate Hetman Sahaidachny was scuttled by her crew and some one dozen or more other ships were reported captured or destroyed.
+During the 2022 Russian invasion of Ukraine, the frigate Hetman Sahaidachny was scuttled by her crew and at least a dozen ships were reported captured or destroyed.
 In June 2022, the Navy announced that a number of boats had been mobilised, equipped for military needs and inducted into their newly announced river flotilla of 19 vessels; at least 8 vessels not previously known to be in the Navy were shown in the accompanying videos (one of which was previously a pleasure boat).
-Along with these 8 were 2 unidentified RIBs (which may have been pre-existing Navy vessels), 1 unidentified harbor patrol vessel and 1 other unidentified vessel.
+Along with these 8 were 2 unidentified RIBs (which may have been pre-existing Navy vessels), 1 unidentified harbour patrol vessel and 1 other unidentified vessel.
 The 8 identified vessels are listed below, although it is possible that the 2 PO-2 boats among them were pre-existing Navy vessels which had their pennant numbers painted over.
-A subsequent video announcing the inclusion of a SHERP the Shuttle landing craft in the flotilla showed at least 2 more unidentified harbor patrol vessels.
+A subsequent video announcing the inclusion of a SHERP the Shuttle landing craft in the flotilla showed at least 2 more unidentified harbour patrol vessels.
+In 2022 Ukraine start developing MAGURA V5 drones, they became operational in 2023.

 Surface fleet

+Commissioned vessels of the Ukrainian Navy are listed below.
+This does not include minor non-commissioned vessels such as riverine patrol boats, rigid hull inflatable boats or unmanned surface vehicles.

 Auxiliary fleet

-In addition to the vessels which are listed below, Germany pledged 10 unmanned surface vessels of unspecified type to Ukraine.
-By 1 December 2022, all of these delivered.
+Non-commissioned vessels

+A number of non-commissioned auxiliary vessels are used for a number of littoral and support purposes.